lengstrom/falcon/README.md

 ### "Will this index my bank statements?"
 Nope!
 We have a blacklist of domains to avoid indexing that includes the majority of banking websites.
 You can edit them and add your own in the preferences page!
 If you accidentally visit a page that is indexed that you don't want indexed, you can go into preferences and delete it from your indexed pages.

+### "Do you store any information remotely?"
+No, all information is stored locally!

 ## More Details
 - Use `before:date` and `after:date` to search your history in a certain time range
   - You can use natural language along with quotes to specify dates as well, e.g. `before:"yesterday at 5pm"`